Clam Sentinel

 Maximum No. Of Simultaneous Scans

 The next option is Maximum number of simultaneously active scans.
-Clam Sentinel comes configured with a 1 for this option, and most users should keep it.
-You might set it to 2 if you have a very large hard drive or if your computer has a powerful dual processor.
+Clam Sentinel comes configured with a 1 for this option, and most users should use it.
+You might set it to 2 if you have a very large hard drive or if your computer has a powerful dual processor and ClamWin/Clam Sentinel are your only antivirus software.

-Maximum Log Size
+Maximum Sentinel Log Size

 Quarantine

 There are two options under the quarantine menu.
-You can access the quarantine folder or restore quarantined files.
-Access the quarantine folder to see what files have been quarantined.
+You can access the quarantine folder or restore quarantined files from here.

 Logs